Posted: Thu 15th Jul 2021

 “I attended the boosting digital skills Lunch and Learn session with Vodafone’s director for small and medium-sized business, Andrew Stevens.
 All the advice really fitted together and it’s easy to see why it would be so beneficial for people less knowledgeable about the digital space.

 “As a business owner only just starting on my journey, I needed to hear not only advice like this but also how other people in my position are getting on.
-So I love going from practical sessions like this to one of Enterprise Nation’s meet-ups – they’re so valuable for me and my business partner.”
+So I love going to practical sessions like this - they’re so valuable for me and my business partner.”

 “When I set up Visionary Pictures, I took on the role of sales and had to very quickly learn about marketing, and how to approach digital content in a way that ensured the messaging was right.